 Review of Online Class

-Division Chairs have full access to monitor online teaching through permissions in the LMS.
+Division Deans have full access to monitor online teaching through permissions in the LMS.
 Students evaluate faculty and course effectiveness at the end of each semester.
 The results are tabulated and compared with results from courses offered on campus.
-Based on the findings, the Division Chair and their respective faculty determine a course of action, if necessary, to make improvements.
+Based on the findings, the Division Dean and their respective faculty determine a course of action, if necessary, to make improvements.